This 'buying tickets' guide will point out the less obvious aspects of booking tickets on DB, the German national rail operator's website on a PC.

 If you receive a text message in your hotel room alerting you to the fact that your train is now departing 30 mins late, you'll know that you'll have more time to get to the station etc.

-f you opt to book a digital ticket, which as can be seen on the screen below, is the default, you will be sent an email confirmation.
+If you opt to book a digital ticket, which as can be seen on the screen above, is the default, you will be sent an email confirmation.

 You can then either;